 - bladder (for storing urine)

-- urethra (tube connecting your bladder to the surface of the body, for urination).
+- urethra (the tube connecting your bladder to the outside of your body, so that you can urinate (wee))

 Blood travels to the kidneys through the renal arteries.
 It then passes through millions of tiny filters called nephrons, before leaving your kidneys via the renal veins.

 - don't smoke